Qarik-Group/ultimate-guide-to-bosh/README.md

 For this reason I say that packages and job templates are not first class citizens in BOSH.
 BOSH releases are the primary unit of deployment into BOSH instances.

 The method for selecting specific versions of specific BOSH releases to be combined into a BOSH deployment is using the deployment manifest.

+# Deployment manifests

+To provision a new deployment we provide a deployment manifest to the BOSH director.
+To make modifications to an existing deployment we provide the BOSH director with a modified deployment manifest.

+A deployment manifest is the explicit declaration of what software needs to run, with specific configuration properties, on each different instance.

+**The same deployment manifest deployed today should produce the same running system if you deployed it again in 5 years time.**